 Preventing Errors and Infections During Surgery: Steps for Hospital Staff and Patients

 You have been admitted to the hospital for surgery.
-You and your family or friends may have many feelings, like anxiety or nervousness, about the surgery.
+You and your family or friends may have many feelings of anxiety or nervousness about the surgery.
 Rest assured that the hospital staff has standards in place to ensure that your stay during surgery is a safe one.

 Hospitals follow safety and quality measures that are set by government organizations, researchers, and expert panels.
 These measures require hospitals to:

 Here are some measures that the hospital staff will take to prevent surgical errors and infection during your hospital stay and surgery.

 What the Hospital Staff Will Do to Prevent...

 Receiving the correct surgery and care means making sure that your doctors, nurses, and others on your healthcare team know who you are.
 This means having your correct name, telephone number, and other unique identification on record.
 Hospitals have standards to: